Update 10/2020: GCC completely replaced with GCW 1.2.0

 Update 09/2020: Comparison with GCW 1.1.0 instead of version 1.0.0

-The version 1.0 of the GCWizard had the declared goal to replace GCC completely, with new technologies and also to provide an iOS version.
+The version 1.0 of the GCWizard had the declared goal to be coequal with the more famous GCC, with new technologies and also to provide an iOS version.
 Well, how does the reality look like?

-To make a long story short: No, GCWizard has not yet managed to replace the GeoCache Calculator completely.
+To make a long story short: No, GCWizard has not yet managed to catch up with the GeoCache Calculator completely.
 Some crypto functions and some symbol tables are still missing.

 But why was a version 1.0 released and not a version 0.9, nevertheless?